-Temporary Microwells – simple and efficient way to homogeneous cell distribution on cell arrays
+Temporary microwells - simple and efficient way to homogeneous cell distribution in cell-based assays

-As part of a project funded by the Baden-Württemberg Stiftung gGmbH, researchers at the BioQuant research institute (University of Heidelberg) have developed a simple method, which allows ‘temporary microwells’ to be created on cell substrates.
-This method enables homogeneous cell distribution with minimum technical effort.
-At the same time, it prevents sample crosstalk and cross-contamination.
+As part of a project funded by the Baden-Württemberg Foundation, researchers at the BioQuant research institute (University of Heidelberg) have developed a simple method, which allows temporary “microwells” to be created on cell arrays.
+This is achieved by providing special sample carriers or grids of different pore sizes, which results in the creation of wells.
+The latter are crucial for the homogeneous distribution of cells and material on the carrier.
+This method is highly reproducible and at the same time prevents cross-contamination.

-This innovative technology is also easy to implement: Prior to cell seeding, two grids of different pore sizes are placed on top of each other and integrated into the plate.
+Moreover, this innovative technology is easy to implement: Prior to cell seeding, two grids of different pore sizes are placed on top of each other and integrated into the plate.
 Based on the combination of the grids, whose pore sizes are perfectly positioned in relation to each other and to the spot sizes, temporary microstructures are formed on the large-format carrier material.
-These ‘temporary microwells’ specifically restrict cell and reagent movement.
+These temporary “microwells” specifically restrict cell and reagent movement.
 After cell seeding and grid removal, parallel processing of the cells can be resumed without interruption.

 This invention makes it possible to produce cell arrays that combine the advantages of several conventional systems (multi-well plates and microarrays).
 In addition, the new arrays ensure homogeneous distribution of transfected materials and cells.
 They can also be used for solid phase transfection.